andersonbosa/andersonbosa/README.md

 - Network concepts and their security.
 - Getting interesed by Go and React.

 ---

 - :man_student: I'm currently also dedicated to obtaining a bachelor's degree in I.S.
+- 🔭 my career ambition is to achieve specialized knowledge in programming, networks and security in order to be able to act as a [bugbounter](). ~But who knows, life is short isn't?~
 - 🤔 I’m looking for help with blockchain things.
 I'm starting the development of research at the university and the theme I have in mind is "Making the Internet via mobile devices using a blockchain-based traffic network".
-Do not know.
-It seems utopian to think that the internet could be free and inherent to human access.
+Idk.
+It seems utopian to think that the internet could (and should) be free and inherent to human access/knowleged just like water SHOULD be...
 Who knows, right?
 If the inventor of Blockchain didn't show up, should we?
-- 🔭 my career ambition is to achieve specialized knowledge in programming, networks and security in order to be able to act as a [bugbounter](). ~But who knows, life is short isn't?~

-- ⚡ Fun fact: ... did you know that bees also get drunk?

 <!--
 **andersonbosa/andersonbosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.